 The Neighbors: Income

-The neighbors in the Trinity Mills neighborhood in Carrollton are middle-income, making it a moderate income neighborhood.
+The neighbors in the Trinity Mills neighborhood in Carrollton are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has